Indiana Fever vs. Las Vegas Aces: Betting Trends, Record ATS, Home/Road Splits

 Fever Moneyline and ATS Records

-- This season, the Fever have been the underdog eight times and won four of those games.
+- The Fever have entered the game as underdogs nine times this season and won four of those games.

-- The Fever have not entered a game this season with longer moneyline odds than +1000.
+- The Fever have been at least a +800 moneyline underdog two times this season, but was upset in each of those games.

-- Indiana has covered the spread every time (1-0) as a 14.5-point underdog or greater this year.
+- Indiana has covered the spread every time (2-0) as a 15.5-point underdog or more this season.

-- The sportsbooks' moneyline implies a 9.1% chance of a victory for the Fever.
+- The moneyline for this contest implies a 11.1% chance of a victory for the Fever.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.